 "I argued strongly in support of the base and the thousands of jobs it provides for local people, as I have always done, and I will not be changing my position," she told a local paper at the time.
 "I will put my constituents ahead of my party, and reality ahead of rhetoric."

-But given that both the reality and rhetoric of Scottish Labour's prospects at the forthcoming Scottish elections do not, to put it mildly, look great.
+But given both the reality and rhetoric of Scottish Labour's prospects, the forthcoming Scottish elections do not, to put it mildly, look great.
 Baillie is facing an uphill struggle to save the seat she's held since 1999.
 Her likely successor is the SNP's Gail Robertson, an opponent of Trident and a member of the Scottish Campaign for Nuclear Disarmament.
-Does she want to see the base packed up tomorrow and its 7,000 workers queuing up at their nearest Job Centre Plus?
+Does she want to see the base packed up tomorrow and its 7,000 workers lining up at their nearest employment office?

 "To suggest the removal of Trident would have negative consequences for the local economy would be to say that all of the employment at the base is directly related to Trident, which is far from being the case," Robertson told VICE.
-"In fact the cost of renewing Trident comes at the expense of spending on conventional defence and conventional manufacturing jobs.
-Investment in more conventional defence based at Faslane would be far more beneficial to the local economy."
+"In fact, the cost of renewing Trident comes at the expense of spending on conventional defense and conventional manufacturing jobs.
+Investment in more conventional defense based at Faslane would be far more beneficial to the local economy."

 And it's not lost on the SNP that this apparently Trident-reliant area was one of only four to vote "Yes" in the 2014 independence referendum.

-The issue of exactly how many workers rely on the UK's nuclear weapons programme is hotly contested, with supporters estimating anything up to 11,000 jobs.
-However, in response to a Freedom of Information request in 2012, the MOD quoted 520 jobs as being directly reliant on the Trident programme.
-For its part, the SNP have been insistent that the removal of nukes, or even independence, would not entail the mass job losses envisioned by Trident's proponents.
-Local representatives are keen to sweet talk the "base vote", with new MP Brendan O'Hara writing recently that the Navy are "very much at the heart" of the local community.
+The issue of exactly how many workers rely on the UK's nuclear weapons program is hotly contested, with supporters estimating anything up to 11,000 jobs.
+However, in response to a Freedom of Information request in 2012, the MOD quoted 520 jobs as being directly reliant on the Trident program.
+For its part, the SNP has been insistent that the removal of nukes, or even independence, would not entail the mass job losses envisioned by Trident's proponents.
+Local representatives are keen to sweet talk the "base vote," with new MP Brendan O'Hara writing recently that the navy is "very much at the heart" of the local community.

-The TUC and STUC are against renewal, but local trade unionists think differently.
-Jim Moohan is a senior organiser with the GMB, which represent workers on the base.
-"It's been there for over 50 years and thousands upon thousands of jobs are at the site.
+The Trade Union Center and Sottish Trades Union Congress are against renewal, but local trade unionists think differently.
+Jim Moohan is a senior organizer with the GMB, which represent workers on the base.
+"It's been there for over 50 years, and thousands upon thousands of jobs are at the site.
 Taking away the main source of income in the area would leave the place desolate," he said.
 "The contractors have no intension of diversification to other types of job."